abpio/abp-commercial-docs/en/getting-started.md

 }
 ````

-The solution is configured to use **Entity Framework Core** with **MS SQL Server**.
+The solution is configured to use **Entity Framework Core** with **MS SQL Server** by default.
 EF Core supports [various](https://docs.microsoft.com/en-us/ef/core/providers/) database providers, so you can use any supported DBMS.
 See [the Entity Framework integration document](https://docs.abp.io/en/abp/latest/Entity-Framework-Core) to learn how to [switch to another DBMS](https://docs.abp.io/en/abp/latest/Entity-Framework-Core-Other-DBMS).

 ### Apply the migrations